6 Gmail sorting tips for a more efficient and less chaotic inbox

 You can make adjustments to the default Gmail layout too, which uses tabs at the top of the inbox to split your emails into categories.
 If you’ve never explored these options, they’re worth experimenting with to see which setup suits you best.

-Click the cog icon (top right) on the main Gmail interface, find the Inbox type heading, look next to Default, and choose Customize.
-You get to pick which tabs show up on screen—from Primary, Social, Promotions, Updates, and Forums—and Gmail will try to sort your messages into these tabs as they come in.
+Click the cog icon (top right) from the main Gmail interface, find the Inbox type heading, locate Default, and choose Customize.
+From there, you can pick which tabs show up on screen—from Primary, Social, Promotions, Updates, and Forums—and Gmail will try to sort your messages into these tabs as they come in.

 Based on our experience, this sorting works pretty well, but Gmail can occasionally get a category wrong.
-You can always drag emails between tabs to tell Gmail where a certain type of email should go, which should improve its future classifications decisions.
+You can always drag emails between tabs to tell Google where a certain type of email should go, and this should improve its future classification decisions.

-As soon as you select an email, it will appear in the pane alongside your inbox, and you can keep browsing the message list while you read your emails.
-It can save you some time jumping between individual emails and your main list of messages, and should make it easier to triage emails as they arrive.
+Using “right of inbox” as an example, as soon as you select an email, it will appear in the pane alongside your inbox and you can keep browsing the message list on the left while you read.
+This layout can save you some time jumping between individual emails and your main list of messages, and should make it easier to triage emails as they arrive.

-If you don’t currently have any of your conversation threads selected, the second pane shows the amount of free storage space in your Google account, which is shared between Gmail, Google Photos, and Google Drive.
+If you don’t currently have any of your conversation threads selected, the second pane will show the amount of free storage space in your Google account, which is shared between Gmail, Google Photos, and Google Drive.